n0-ware/book-of-n0ware/knowledge-base/concepts/shellbags.md

 ### What are ShellBags?[^2]
 Credit To Shehacks Kenya[^1]

-Microsoft Windows registry keeps track of folder settings in order to enhance the user experience using ShellBags.
+Microsoft Windows registry keeps track of folder settings to enhance the user experience using ShellBags.
 Windows ShellBags primary purpose is to improve user experience and “remember” preferences while browsing folders.
-Information stored in ShellBags can be critical during forensic investigation.
+Information stored in ShellBags can be critical during a forensic investigation.

 Windows ShellBags were introduced into Microsoft’s operating system Windows XP, and are still present on all Windows 10 system releases.
-When you open, close or change viewing options of any folder on your computer, either from Windows Explorer, or from the Desktop (even by right-clicking or renaming the folder), a ShellBag record is created or updated.
+When you open, close or change viewing options of any folder on your computer, either from Windows Explorer or from the Desktop (even by right-clicking or renaming the folder), a ShellBag record is created or updated.

 **Ever noticed when a user in a windows operating system modifies a folder size by e.g., resizing the window itself.** Then going back to that folder at a later date, the customization remains?
 That is shellbags in action!

-There are many sources of digital evidence and they are divided into three major forensic categories of devices where evidence can be found: Internet-based, stand-alone computers/devices and mobile devices.
+There are many sources of digital evidence and they are divided into three major forensic categories of devices where evidence can be found: Internet-based, stand-alone computers/devices, and mobile devices.
 In this article, we will focus on stand-alone computers. **Digital artifacts** in digital **forensics** are pieces of data that can be used as good information when **digital** crimes occur so that they can be used as evidence for re-analysis by **forensic** teams.

-Windows Shellbags artefact can be used to answer the difficult questions of data enumeration in intrusion cases, identify the contents of long-gone removable devices, and show the contents of previously mounted encrypted volumes.
+Windows Shellbags artifact can be used to answer the difficult questions of data enumeration in intrusion cases, identify the contents of long-gone removable devices, and show the contents of previously mounted encrypted volumes.

 ### Why are ShellBags Important in Digital Forensics Investigations?[^2]
 Credit To Shehacks Kenya[^1]